jaydestro/mdb-vagrant/README.md

 vagrant destroy
 ```

+### Scotch.io "Node-Todo"

+This simple ["todo"](https://github.com/scotch-io/node-todo) single page application has been cloned from git and allows you to begin learning ho to launch and modify as simple Node.js application.

+To begin working with this application, enter the `/home/vagrant/node-todo` directory.
+There you can review the connection string in `config/database.js` for your database connection to MongoDB.
+You can modify this connection to have this data read and written from a local MongoDB database installation or from a remote connection, such as [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 ### Local access

-If you're working on a Node.js app with the port 3000, you'll be able to access the app via http://localhost:3000.
+If you're working on a Node.js app with the port 3000 or 8080, you'll be able to access the app via http://localhost:3000 or http://localhost:8080.